waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 \end{align}
 $$

-This is illustrated in following fig.3:
+This is illustrated in following fig:

 ![cdf](./cdf.png)